-Based in LA, Scott Devon is the man behind Devon brand as a designer, creative director and conceptual artist.
-He started his journey by designing the exclusive Devon GTX supercar that set a one lap record at Laguna Seca.
-This was followed by the invention of Tread 1 watch which is fitted with a patented system of Interwoven Time Belts.
+Based in LA, Scott Devon is the man behind the Devon brand as a designer, creative director, and conceptual artist.
+He started his journey by designing the exclusive Devon GTX supercar that set a one-lap record at Laguna Seca.
+This was followed by the invention of the Tread 1 watch, which is fitted with a patented system of Interwoven Time Belts.
 Recently he took time out to share his insight and vision on Luxurylaunches.

 Tell us about the inspiration and the process involved in materializing your vision.

-At Devon Works Lab our inspirations on design come from a variety of influences.
-As designers we usually have multiple design studies around a particular project.
+At Devon Works Lab, our design inspirations come from a variety of influences.
+As designers, we usually have multiple design studies around a particular project.
 And some of those ancillary designs become products we actually develop.
 This is exactly how the Devon Tread 1 came into existence.